Rishika70/LLM/README.md

 # LLM
-This is the repo for all my Large language models projects , I am working for
+This is the repo for all my Large language models projects, I am learning and experimenting with projecta